CCOSTAN/Home-AssistantConfig/README.md

 * Turn on TV Time Lights (dim and color) at Sunset (if home and TV is on)
 * Turn on Upstaris light if Nest detects people and it's nighttime.
 * Turn off lights when Nest detects we are away.
 (Upstairs and Downstairs)
+* Turn on some lights when we get home
+* Blink ALL lights at 9:30 to remind me to take medicine. (also Alexa Alert)
+* Blink Office lights 15 minutes before ANY meeting on my calendar (using IFTTT)

 ![Screenshot of Dashboards](https://i.imgur.com/HyriksZ.png)